 the sweet smell of success: what does it take to become a perfumer for chanel?

-Olivier Polge is Fragrance Creator for Chanel and the nose behind No 5 L’Eau, the latest scent in Chanel’s legendary No 5 line and its freshest fragrance yet.
+Olivier Polge is Fragrance Creator for Chanel and the nose behind No 5 L’Eau, the latest scent in Chanel’s legendary No 5 line and their freshest fragrance yet.

-Adapting a scent for a new generation is "a bit like taking a picture, and changing a few characteristics so you still recognize it, but bring it to a different place," says Olivier Polge, Chanel's Fragrance Creator and the nose behind No 5 L'Eau, the beautiful new fragrance in Chanel's legendary No 5 line.
+Adapting a scent for a new generation is "a bit like taking a picture, and changing a few characteristics so you still recognise it but bring it to a different place," says Olivier Polge, Chanel's Fragrance Creator and the nose behind No 5 L'Eau, the beautiful new fragrance in Chanel's legendary No 5 line.
 Launched in 1921 by Gabrielle Chanel and the talented perfumer Ernest Beaux, Chanel No 5 has been reinterpreted several times since the 50s, and continues to enjoy success 95 years after its inception, and may well be the world's most iconic fragrance.
-Taking over the helm as Fragrance Creator in 2013, No 5 L'Eau is Olivier's first masterpiece for Chanel; a wonderfully citrus-infused scent guaranteed to become an instant classic.
-Featuring top notes of lemon, mandarin, orange, neroli, and aldehydes, heart notes of rose, ylang-ylang and jasmine, and base notes of cedar and white musk, it's light, fresh, clean, and deliciously modern.
+Taking over the helm as Fragrance Creator in 2013, No 5 L'Eau is Olivier's first masterpiece for Chanel; a wonderfully citrus infused scent guaranteed to become an instant classic.
+Featuring top notes of lemon, mandarin, orange, neroli and aldehydes, heart notes of rose, ylang-ylang and jasmine, and base notes of cedar and white musk, it's light, fresh, clean and deliciously modern.
 "It's the freshest No 5 fragrance yet," Olivier confirms.
 "Everything smells like it has been stretched."

 Text Holly Shackleton